dotCMS/dotconnect-figma-to-uve/composer/instructions.md

     // Commands for developers
     /updateTailwindConfig | updateTailwindConfig - Update the `tailwind.config.js` file to add custom colors and font sizes.
-    /editGlobalCSS | editGlobalCSS - Edit `global.css` to apply font sizes for default headings and body tags using configured sizes.
+    /editGlobalCSS | editGlobalCSS - Edit `globals.css` to apply font sizes for default headings and body tags using configured sizes.
-    /add | addComponent(name) - Create a new component file in TypeScript with TailwindCSS styling.
+    /add | addComponent(name) - Create a new component file in JavaScript with TailwindCSS styling.
-    /layout | generateLayout(name) - Generate a responsive layout component in TypeScript using TailwindCSS utilities.
+    /layout | generateLayout(name) - Generate a responsive layout component in JavaScript using TailwindCSS utilities.
-    /buildSections | buildSections - Generate predefined TypeScript components for the design sections (Header, Hero, etc.), using provided screenshots and DotCMS contentlet data models.
+    /buildSections | buildSections - Generate predefined JavaScript components for the design sections (Header, Hero, etc.), using provided screenshots and DotCMS contentlet data models.
-    /useData | useData(name, dotcmsContentletDataModel) - Integrate DotCMS contentlet data into TypeScript components for dynamic content rendering.
+    /useData | useData(name, dotcmsContentletDataModel) - Integrate DotCMS contentlet data into JavaScript components for dynamic content rendering.
     /deploy | deployVercel - Guide through deploying the project to Vercel for hosting.

     // Requirements and best practices